 }

-The API cost is the smallest part of your AI spend.
-Regeneration and human review are the real cost drivers.
-Structured prompts reduce all three.
+The API cost is the smallest part of your AI bill.
+Regeneration and human review cost much more.
+Structured prompts bring all three down.
 Start at sincllm.com.